godotengine/godot-docs/classes/class_displayserver.rst

 - **WINDOW_MODE_MAXIMIZED** = **2** --- Maximized window mode, i.e. :ref:`Window<class_Window>` will occupy whole screen area except task bar and still display its borders.
 Normally happens when the minimize button is pressed.

 - **WINDOW_MODE_FULLSCREEN** = **3** --- Full screen window mode.
 Note that this is not *exclusive* full screen.
-On Windows and Linux, a borderless window is used to emulate full screen.
+On Windows and Linux (X11), a borderless window is used to emulate full screen.
 On macOS, a new desktop is used to display the running project.

 Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
 Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling full screen mode.